Two roads diverged in a wood, and I —

 - Being credentialed as a certified doula, childbirth educator, midwife, or OB/GYN

-***No matter how low your individual risk is, birth by cesarean is always in the realm of possibility, especially in south Florida where the rate is higher than average.
-Therefore, please pick one of the following for cesarean birth education (optional for clients who are birth professionals):
+**No matter how low your individual risk is, birth by cesarean is always in the realm of possibility, especially in south Florida where the rate is higher than average.
+Pick one of the following for cesarean birth education (optional for clients who are birth professionals):

-- a previous experience birthing by cesarean section, along with commitment to seeking appropriate therapy for any related trauma if relevant
+- a previous experience birthing by cesarean, along with commitment to seeking appropriate therapy for any related trauma (if relevant)

 - a cesarean birth workshop, led by me